stevedepp/gcp-iot-pipeline/manual.md

 - [x] **gcloud setup for the raspberrypi terminal is similar to the laptop terminal, but ```gcloud auth login``` in mandatory.**

-    - [x] log into gcloud as an authorized user.  follow instructions by copying the link provided into a browser, selecting login email from the popup, and copying the code back into the terminal window as shown.
+    - [x] log into gcloud as an authorized user.  follow instructions by copying the link provided into a browser, selecting login email from the popup, and copying the code back into the terminal window as shown.  [[see note (v)](https://github.com/stevedepp/gcp-iot-pipeline/blob/main/manual.md#notes)]

         ```gcloud auth login```